-COVID-19 outbreak, as amended by Commission Communications C(2020) 2215, C(2020) 3156, C(2020) 4509, C(2020) 7127, C(2021) 564, and C(2021) 8442.

-- (8) 'de minimis aid' means aid under any of the de minimis Regulations; - (9) 'de minimis Regulations' means any of the following regulations: Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, Commission Regulation (EU) No 1408/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid in the agriculture sector, Commission Regulation (EU) No 717/2014 of 27 June 2014 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid in the fishery and aquaculture sector and Commission Regulation (EU) No 360/2012 of 25 April 2012 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid granted to undertakings providing services of general economic interest; - (10)'economic unit' means several separate legal entities (natural or legal person) that are linked by the existence of a controlling share or other functional, economic and organic links, notably: (i) whether the companies concerned are part of a group of companies which is directly or indirectly controlled by one of those companies, (ii) whether in such case the controlling company exercise functions relating to control, direction and financial support in relation to subsidiaries; (iii) whether these companies pursue identical or parallel economic activities; and (iv) whether these companies are linked by specific contractual clauses.
-However, the fact several companies belong to the same corporate group (as sister companies or parent/subsidiary companies) does not necessarily mean that all those companies are ipso facto beneficiaries of a State aid measure granted to one of those companies.
-Consequently separate State aid measures granted to those companies may not be treated automatically as given to one economic unit.
-The contractual mechanisms that were used to grant those aid measures and the risk of aid spill-over between different legal entities of the corporate group (e.g. whether transactions within the corporate group take place on arm's length basis) has to be considered too.
+- COVID-19 outbreak18, as amended by Commission Communications C(2020) 221519, C(2020) 315620, C(2020) 450921, C(2020) 712722, C(2021) 56423, and C(2021) 844224. - (8) 'de minimis aid' means aid under any of the de minimis Regulations; - (9) 'de minimis Regulations' means any of the following regulations: Commission Regulation (EU) No 1407/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid25, Commission Regulation (EU) No 1408/2013 of 18 December 2013 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid in the agriculture sector26, Commission Regulation (EU) No 717/2014 of 27 June 2014 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid in the fishery and aquaculture sector27 and Commission Regulation (EU) No 360/2012 of 25 April 2012 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid granted to undertakings providing services of general economic interest28; - (10)EBITDA means earnings before interest, taxes, depreciation, and amortisation, excluding one off impairments; - (11)'economic unit' means several separate legal entities (natural or legal person) that are linked by the existence of a controlling share or other functional, economic and organic links, notably: (i) whether the companies concerned are part of a group of companies which is directly or indirectly controlled by one of those companies, (ii) whether in such case the controlling company exercise functions relating to control, direction and financial support in relation to subsidiaries; (iii) whether these companies pursue identical or parallel economic activities; and (iv) whether these companies are linked by specific contractual clauses29.
+However, the fact several companies belong to the same corporate group (as sister companies or parent/subsidiary companies) does not necessarily mean that all those companies are ipso facto beneficiaries of a State aid measure granted to one of those companies.30 Consequently separate State aid measures granted to those companies may not be treated automatically as given to one economic unit.
+The contractual mechanisms that were used to grant those aid measures and the risk of aid spill-over between different legal entities of the corporate